 Today, I stumbled upon this beautiful regex problem:

-Given is a multi-line string and a regex pattern.
+Given are a multi-line string and a regex pattern.
 How to find all lines that do NOT contain the regex pattern?

 I’ll give you a short answer and a long answer.